 A.3 EAS/MEC application profile provisioning

-ETSI MEC and EDGEAPP defined different style of EAS/MEC application profile provisioning.
-To put it more detail, the MEC application profile is provided by the OAM.
-The information flows for lifecycle management of MEC applications is described in ETSI MEC010-2 [13].
-The MEC application can start producing or consuming MEC Services after the MEC Application is instantiated / start-up.
-The application Descriptor (AppD), which can be regarded as the MEC application profile, is part of application package and describes application requirements and rules required by the application provider.
-The attributes of the AppD are quoted from the clause 6.2.1.2 of ETSI MEC010-2 [13] as below:
+ETSI MEC and EDGEAPP defined different styles of EAS/MEC application profile provisioning.
+The information flows for lifecycle management of MEC applications is described in ETSI GS MEC010-2 [13].
+The information flows for the optional MEC Application registration are described in ETSI GS MEC 011 [14].
+The MEC application can start producing or consuming MEC Services after the MEC Application is instantiated and running.
+The application information (AppInfo), which can be regarded as the MEC application profile, represents the information provided by the MEC application instance as part of the “application registration request” message.
+The attributes of the AppInfo are quoted from the clause 7.1.2.6 of ETSI GS MEC011 [14] as below:

+Table 7.1.2.6-1: Attributes of AppInfo